Posted on Sep 7, 2018 in Editorial.

 Obviously, I was delighted to be asked, but, of course, never having been involved in anything like that before and not knowing what to expect, I was a little apprehensive.

 Roy introduced Mike, the film director and I noticed a couple of cameras and other filming equipment around and about.
-As I had travelled down from Stafford, it was almost immediately time for some lunch, after which Roy introduced me to Bella, the make-up artist.
+As I had traveled down from Stafford, it was almost immediately time for some lunch, after which Roy introduced me to Bella, the make-up artist.
 What she was supposed to do with me, I don’t know, but she did improve my appearance, although she nearly dropped her blusher when I told her I was just shy of 85 years old.

 My filming was to take place in the garden – the cameras and other equipment were set up and ready to roll.
 I was asked to sit in a chair, while Mike, the film director, kept repeating to me my ‘lines’ ‒ which was actually only one line.
 I was told to look straight at the lens of the camera in front of me and not say anything more when I had finished my line.